johnkary/johnkary.net/_posts/2012-10-30-git-add-p-the-most-powerful-git-feature-youre-not-using-yet.md

 In the first video I walk you through why patch mode is something **you should be using today**, then demonstrate its basic features.

 In the second video I talk through the dark art of editing hunks.
 Even some of the most knowledgeable git users I know have struggled with this!
 To really master patch mode you will want to know how to edit hunks.
-Never fear “patch does not apply” again!
+Never fear "patch does not apply" again!

 I hope that after watching you will be armed with a new skill you can start using **right away** and begin to know git at a deeper level.